opencog/opencog/opencog/openpsi/README.md

     is satisfied, then there is nothing that prevents the action from executing.  _This assumption might not work when ECAN or some other process that modifies the context is running in parallel.__

+## File overview
+* `main.scm` -- Defines the main function for single-stepping the psi rule engine, as well as the main-loop to run the stepper.

+* `rules.scm` -- Functions for defining openpsi-rules, and fetching
+  thier various components.

+* `action-selector.scm` -- Implementation of a default action-selector,
+  as well as functions that allow a user to specify a custom action selector.

+* `utilities.scm` -- Miscellaneous utilities.

 ## OpenPsi examples
 * The examples [here](../../examples/openpsi) are currently broken.